jstroem/DartTypeStripper/README.md

 Partial `-p` or `--partial` that disables type stripping from method and function signatures.

 Output `-o` or `--output` gives the location to place the stripped files.
-If abscent output will be printed to stdout.
+If absent output will be printed to stdout.

+## Tests

+We have tested this tool on all the official dart samples and the packages they use.
+All tests were positive, this means that if you have a working program with types you can remove them using this tool and the stripped version will work.